pivoteur/biz/blog/2024/10/02/README.md

 Experience, because when I started I was making $10 trades every day, just to get this thing GOING!
 Then later, trading much less frequently showed much bigger gains.

 Being busy for its own sake is counterproductive.

+There are more-experienced traders out there who have killer success but are now broke.
+They hit, but they miss.
+Why?

+Measures.

+Measure and improve.
+Lather, rinse, repeat.

+By measuring results, you know what trades work and which don't, then you can build experience: informed.

+SO!

+WHEREAS the ROI on the close $ETH pivot is 0.1%, I'll hold off for a better ratio later.

+WHEREAS I have 5 open $BTC pivots, I won't open another one at only 22.07% δ-confidence.

+The.
+End.